TVR Vixen

-The TVR Vixen is a hand-built sports car which was produced by TVR and in Blackpool, England from 1967 until 1973.
+The TVR Vixen is a hand-built sports car which was produced by TVR in Blackpool, England from 1967 until 1973.
 Ford-engined in most of its configurations, it succeeded the MGB-engined TVR Grantura 1800S.
 It is also the basis for the high-performance TVR Tuscan which was available in both V6 and V8 configurations.

 Design

 The body was made of glass fibre, which was fitted to a tubular-frame chassis.
 The chassis was the same as that used in the Mk4 1800S, a model which was discontinued just before Vixen production began.
 The chassis used double wishbone suspension at both ends, and disc brakes at the front (with drums at the back.)
 The car was significantly lighter than mainstream competitors such as the MG MGB GT, and offered correspondingly class leading performance and fuel economy.

 Variants

 The Vixen Series 1 was introduced in 1967 as an evolution of the discontinued 1800S.
 Although it used the same chassis as the outgoing car, the significant change was the use of the 1599 cc Ford Kent engine (as found in the Ford Cortina GT), developing 88 bhp.